 Nowadays, it seems that we can find any cuisine anywhere in our home countries.
 When it comes to travelling, some travel for sports, some for art or philanthropy, but most of us still globetrot for food.
 So how do you know when you’re a foodie-traveller?
 You know you’re a foodie-traveller when…

 Dare to be different

 You are an experimentalist.
 Really, nothing scares you.
-Chicken feet, blood sausages, seafood that don’t appear to exist in encyclopedias.
+Chicken feet, blood sausages, and seafood that don’t appear to exist in encyclopedias.
 You want to try everything and experiment with cuisines that are foreign to you.
 You’re a foodie-traveller, curious about items that can’t be found in your home country.
-Even if you can’t finish the whole meal, at least you’ve tried whatever catches your eye at first glance.
+Even if you can’t finish the whole meal, you’ve tried whatever catches your eye at first glance.
 Somehow, there’s distinct satisfaction in knowing that you’ve bitten into something you’ve never tasted before.
 There’s no walking away with regret.
 Even if you know you may not like it, at least you’ve given a shot at something new.

 Do as the locals do

 Every photo on your phone is…well, food!
-Who cares about landmarks and street performers.
+Who cares about landmarks and street performers?
 To a foodie-traveller, a beautifully presented plate of a locally prepared dish is far more captivating than paintings in museums or scenic landscapes.
 To you, the excitement resides at the moment when your order arrives at the table.
 There’s a thrill in spending the first two minutes snapping away with your phone or camera rather than taking pictures of renowned statues.
-By the end of your trip, sifting through albums of food photos is more prideful than any souvenirs you felt obligated to purchase.
+By the end of your trip, sifting through albums of food photos is more prideful than any souvenirs you feel obligated to purchase.

 Food is on top of the agenda